Oral Health

 Dental Abscess Treatment (Drainage)

 Your dentist will make a small incision into your gums.
-They will drain the abscess to remove the bacteria, pus, and fluid from the gums.
+They will drain the abscess to remove the bacteria-containing pus from the gums.

 Extraction may be necessary for a severely damaged tooth.
 A possible treatment option for the missing tooth is to get a dental implant after surgery, which can cost up to $4,000.